lucashuet93/botbuilder-proactivemessaging/node/broadcastingSample/bot/README.md

 ### Encapsulate the Conversation Reference Storage

-1. We will move all the processing of conversation references to a new separate class `ConversationInMemoryStorageService` (in the `./services/` folder).
+1. Move all the processing of conversation references to a new separate class `ConversationInMemoryStorageService` (in the `./services/` folder).

 This class implements three methods:
 - `storeReference(turnContext)` - Extracts the conversation reference from context object and stores it in local memory.
 - `restoreReference(turnContext)` - Restores the conversation reference for provided context object.
 - `updateState(turnContext)` - Updates the conversation reference if there are any changes.

-2. Next, in the `index.js` file we create a new object of this class and pass it to the bot constructor:
+2. Next, in the `index.js` file create a new object of this class and pass it to the bot constructor:

 ```js
 const conversationStorageService = new ConversationInMemoryStorageService();